Inside the Actors Studio: Declined invitations

 [B]y the time I started the show -- although he was a member of the Actor's Studio and had been trained by Stella Adler as I was; we knew each other, and we used to talk on the phone for hours at a time -- but by that time he was already reclusive.
 I couldn't get him out of the house and neither could anyone else.

 Home media

 Selected episodes of the show have been released by Shout!
 Factory.
 Three DVDs containing a single episode each feature Robin Williams, Johnny Depp, Dave Chappelle and Barbra Streisand.
 Two compilation sets were also released.
 Leading Men features Robert De Niro, Al Pacino, Sean Penn, and Russell Crowe.
 Icons features Clint Eastwood, Paul Newman, Robert Redford, and Barbra Streisand.

-Awards
+Accolades

-The show has been nominated for 18 Emmy awards, winning once.
+The show has been nominated for 18 Emmy awards, winning once (in 2013).